Pump and Dump vs Structured Investing

 If you want to understand how disciplined investors avoid this entirely, start with a structured investment process and define your written investment rules.

-What is a pump and dump scheme?
+What is a pump-and-dump scheme?

-- Accumulation: early buyers enter quietly
+- Accumulation: early buyers or promoters establish positions quietly

-- Peak: price surges rapidly
+- Peak: price and volume surge rapidly

-- Collapse: late buyers absorb losses
+- Collapse: late buyers are left holding the losses

 The mechanism is simple.
 The psychology is powerful.